-Each week during the school term, we run our coding, robotics and YouTube clubs.
+Each week during the school term, we run our coding and robotics clubs.

 Each Saturday morning we have a number of groups that focus on each stage of a student’s coding pathway: